-The most important typical product of the region is Prosciutto of San Daniele, well-known and exported worldwide, followed by Montasio cheese and Sauris smoked ham.
+The most important typical product of the region is Prosciutto of San Daniele, well-known and exported worldwide, followed by Montasio cheese, sweet d’Osvaldo from the Collio region, and Sauris smoked ham.
 Among the salame and pork meats produced in Friuli, we can find varying salames, soppressa, sausages and the most famous regional dessert is called gubana, a shell of pastry stuffed with dried fruit.
 Strudels and fruit cakes are delicious as well.
 Friuli Venezia Giulia is also renowned for its distillates, including traditional and flavored grappas.

 WHERE TO STAY

 As we have family here, we rarely stay in hotels, but we have enjoyed on some occasions staying in properties around the region.
 For our guests on their cultural immersion vacations with us, we offer a 1 week stay in a wonderful country property.